Workday/canvas-kit/modules/popup/react/README.md

 modals.
 If a keyboard users hits the Tab or Shift + Tab, this will force "looping" of focus.
 It effectively "hides" outside content from keyboard users.
 Use an overlay to hide content from mouse users and `useAssistiveHideSiblings` to hide content from assistive technology users.

+This should be used on stacked UI elements that need to hide content.
+Like Modals.